Best Exercises to Lose Weight

 Here we look at the best exercises to lose weight, but on this page, we restrict ourselves mostly to those that are the least strenuous.
 Therefore, this page is primarily about different kinds of mild fitness training (cardio).

 It's not about either strength training or intense fitness training (cardio).
 Along with eating well, all these three kinds of physical training can work well for fat loss.

 If you hate working out, this is the page for you!
 We provide you with a number of good alternatives for mild fitness training, which is the easiest way to work out.
-Regular physical training works to achieve permanent natural weight loss because it promotes balance.

 The best type of exercises to lose weight

 If you need to learn more about the kinds of physical activities available, you'll find links to three good pages to get you started, awaiting you further down this page.

 Since brisk walking is the most popular kind of mild fitness training, we cover it in detail, and provide you with two free walking plans.
 Further down this page, you'll find the page link to 'Walking for Weight Loss.'

 We cover strength training in detail in the Strength Training pages of this website.
 You'll find find the link to the first of those pages awaiting you further down this page.